Juan Sebastián Verón

 At international level, Verón obtained 72 caps for Argentina between 1996 and 2010, scoring nine goals.
-He represented his nation at three FIFA World Cups, and at the 2007 Copa América, where he won a runners-up medal.
+He represented his nation at three FIFA World Cups, and 2007 Copa América.

-In 2004, he was included in the FIFA 100 list of the 125 greatest living footballers, selected by Pelé as part of FIFA's centenary celebrations.
-Verón has both Argentine and Italian citizenship.
-His nickname is "La Brujita" (The Little Witch), a nod to his father Juan Ramón who was known as "La Bruja" (The Witch) and was also a championship winning player with Estudiantes.

 Club career

 Estudiantes

 In 1993, Verón signed for Estudiantes de La Plata and in 1995 helped the team to return to the Argentine Primera División.
-In 1996, he joined Boca Juniors, playing 17 games and scoring three goals, alongside Diego Maradona.
+In 1996, he joined Boca Juniors, playing 17 games and scoring four goals, alongside Diego Maradona.
 He made his international debut for Argentina against Poland in the same year.
 Sven-Göran Eriksson signed him for Sampdoria shortly afterwards.

 Italian triumphs and passport controversy

 In 1998, after playing for Argentina at the 1998 World Cup, he signed for Parma for £15 million.
 The following year, Parma won the Coppa Italia and the UEFA Cup.
 Eriksson then signed him again, this time for Lazio in an £18.1 million deal, with Verón reportedly netting a weekly wage of £48,000.
 He made his debut for Lazio in the Italian side's 1–0 victory over Manchester United in the European Super Cup in Monaco.

-In 2000, Verón was the driving force for Lazio as they captured the Scudetto, the Coppa Italia and the Italian Super Cup, as he scored 8 goals.
+In 2000, Verón was the driving force for Lazio as they captured the Scudetto, the Coppa Italia and the Italian Super Cup, as he scored eight goals.

 But in February 2000, he was under investigation by Italian police for a possible fake Italian passport in order to avoid the non-EU quota.
 However, the charge was cleared by FIGC in June 2001, because his passport really had been issued by Italian officials and he avoided a ban.
-However, a new controversy was exposed that Verón and his agent may have used fake documents submitted to the Italian government in order to allege to the government that Verón had Italian descent and granted him an Italian passport, which claimed an Italian, Giuseppe Antonio Porcella was Verón's great-grandfather Ireneo Portela.
+However, a new controversy was exposed that Verón and his agent may have used fake documents submitted to the Italian government in order to allege to the government that Verón had Italian descent and grant him an Italian passport, which claimed an Italian, Giuseppe Antonio Porcella was Verón's great-grandfather Ireneo Portela.
 Manchester United even inserted a clause in the transfer document for a possible ban.
 In July 2002, he was called to appear before Italy's state prosecutor to answer allegations he illegally acquired an Italian passport.
 Elena Tedaldi, the agent who helped Verón to get the passport, was jailed for 15 months, but Verón himself and former Lazio chairman Sergio Cragnotti were acquitted in 2007.
 It is because Verón also had Italian descent through another great-grandparent and it was Tedaldi who used the fake documents.